JessicaGarson/NYU-Intro-to-Python-Spring-2018/Monday Febuary 12th/Lectures/review.md

 Atom . only works when atom is open on your machine.
 Opening via atom is alright.
 We'll demo both methods.

 ## How to Sync a Fork
+It's okay to be having trouble with git right now.
+We aren't going to dig deep into this until March 12th (a month from today).

 ```bash
 git config --global user.name JessicaGarson
 git config --global email jessica.garson@gmail.com